Congenital Hypothyroidism in Newborns

 In this category, there is either a deficiency of or an abnormality in one of the many enzymatic reaction steps involved in thyroid hormone production or release.

-About 10-15% of babies with CH fall into this category.
+About 10-15% of babies with Congenital Hypothyroidism fall into this category.
 The majority of these conditions are inherited as autosomal recessive disorders.
 This means that the affected child inherited the genes for CH from both the mother and the father.
 Therefore, the chance that CH will occur again in the family remains at 1 in 4 for each and every child born.

 3. Abnormalities of the formation or function of the hypothalamus and/or pituitary (referred to as central hypothyroidism).

 Once in the baby’s bloodstream, these substances then travel to the baby’s thyroid gland where they block the production of thyroid hormone.
 Often the mother of an affected child was receiving treatment for Graves’ hyperthyroidism during pregnancy, or she has a history of a thyroid disease.
-Much less commonly, transient hypothyroidism may occur in babies that are exposed to iodine-containing substances (e.g. x-ray dyes and certain skin cleansers) either at or soon after birth.
-The transient forms of CH vary in their duration and may persist for several days to several months.

 Diagnosis of Congenital Hypothyroidism